 We encourage children to visit loved ones during their stay here.
-Adjacent to the sitting rooms on each level is a separate area specifically designed for children.
+Adjacent to two of the living rooms is a separate area specifically designed for children.
 These areas have been equipped with toys and games for children.
 Children are also encouraged to bring in favorite toys and games when they visit.

-Care Dimensions Hospice House protocol requires that children need to be supervised by a responsible person during their visit and be respectful of other residents and visitors.
+Kaplan House protocol requires that children must be supervised by a responsible person during their visit and be respectful of other residents and visitors.